makerdao/mips/MIP35/mip35.md

 ## Sentence Summary

-This proposal define a new Peg Stability Module which converts USDC to DAI and DAI to USDC, during the conversion it lends and farm the gem via lender token and leverage the position using cdai using the same technique to farm it too.
+This proposal define a new Peg Stability Module which converts USDC to DAI and DAI to USDC, during the conversion it lends and farm the gem via lender token and leverage the position using cDai using the same technique to farm it too.

 ## Paragraph Summary